square/square-dotnet-sdk/doc/api/customers.md

 Deletes a customer profile from a business.
 This operation also unlinks any associated cards on file.

-As a best practice, include the `version` field in the request to enable [optimistic concurrency](https://developer.squareup.com/docs/build-basics/common-api-patterns/optimistic-concurrency) control.
-If included, the value must be set to the current version of the customer profile.

 To delete a customer profile that was created by merging existing profiles, you must use the ID of the newly created profile.

 ```csharp